adioshun/gitBook_Object_Tracking/3dtracking/2012-lidar-based-mot-system-with-dyanamic-modeling.md

 3. During the data association step, the system tries to match an object to the nearest segment with the same label

-If a new segment cannot be associated to a previously-existing object, it is stored for a short period.
+    - If a new segment cannot be associated to a previously-existing object, it is stored for a short period.
 Such stored segments are marked as missing and deleted if no prior or subsequent matches are found for several frames.
+    - If a segment is not found to match a new object, and the object persists for a specific time interval, it is marked as a new object and added to the object list for future tracking.

+4. Once the association is completed, each object’s position is predicted and correlated with incoming data using Kalman filters.

+4. Objects remaining within a small boundary for a long time interval are marked as stationary.

+5. If any object is marked as missing during the association step, its new position will be estimated by the dynamic model.

+6. Finally, the system obtains a new data frame and repeats the processing loop again.

+### 4.1 Pre-processing